Reviewed Date: 03/26/2013

-Effective March 23, 2010, President Obama signed into law the Patient Protection and Affordable Care Act (PPCA) that includes a provision for nursing mothers in the workplace.
-The regulations amended Section 7 of the Fair Labor Standards Act that provides new requirements for employers to accommodate nursing mothers.
+Effective March 23, 2010, President Barack Obama signed into law the Patient Protection and Affordable Care Act (PPCA) that includes a provision for nursing mothers in the workplace.
+Most employers were not aware of the new provision because the new health care legislation is more than 2,000 pages long.
+The new regulations amended Section 7 of the Fair Labor Standards Act that provides new requirements for employers to accommodate nursing mothers.
 The new requirements state that “employers are required to provide reasonable break time for an employee to express breast milk for her nursing child for one year after the child’s birth each time the employee has a need to express breast milk.”

-These changes to the Fair Labor Standards Act (FLSA) also apply to exempt employees, which are employees who are exempt under section 213 of FLSA and meet the executive, administrative, professional, outside sales or computer professional exemptions.
+These changes to the Fair Labor Standards Act (FLSA) apply to non-exempt employees, which are employees who are exempt under section 213 of FLSA and meet the executive, administrative, professional, outside sales or computer professional exemptions.

 The FLSA requirement does not pre-empt state laws that may provide greater protections to employees (i.e., providing break time beyond one year after the child’s birth).
 Since Tennessee state law does not specify an infant’s age limitation, employees are permitted to express breast milk for as long as they are breast-feeding their child.
-The Tennessee state law applies to exempt employees as well as non-exempt employees.
+Absent the state law, nursing mothers would only have protection for up to one year after the child’s birth.
+In addition, the Tennessee state law applies to exempt employees as well as non-exempt employees.
 This means exempt and non-exempt employees shall be provided reasonable break time for the purpose of expressing milk.
-Effective July 31, 2011, the Tennessee legislature passed Chapter No. 91 (HB0871/SB0083), which removed the age limit on children who can be breast-fed in public.
+Effective July 31, 2011, the Tennessee legislature passed Chapter No. 91 (HB0871/ SB0083), which removes the age limit on children who can be breast-fed in public.
 This statute amends T.C.A. §§ 39-13-511 and 68-58-101 by removing the current 12-month age limit on children who can be legally breast-fed publicly.

 Employers with Fewer than 50 Employees